ZeldaZach/CS458/p2-zhalper3/README.md

 Zach Halpern
 Zhalper3@binghamton.edu
-Tested on Local Mac, does not work on Remote
+Tested on Local Mac, does not work on remote

 Build instructions:
 ```bash
 $ make